MaiJi97/Leetcode/java/740_DeleteAndEarn/README.md

 ## Method 2: Dynamic Programming

-Bottom up solution, dp[i][j] represents the maximum score we can earn from the subarray that contains elements up to the current index's element.
-So i is from 0 to n (length of n+1).
+Bottom up solution, dp[i] represents the maximum score we can earn from elements that are in between 0 and i.
+So i is from 0 to max value in the array.

 Recurrence relation:
 dp[i] = 0 if i == 0 </br>